-Both the omnidirectional antenna ODA-4 and directed microwave antenna MWA-6 can be mounted simultaneously and connected to the INPUT and AUX correspondingly.
-The connectors are located on the rear side of the upper panel:
+Both the omnidirectional antenna ODA-4 and directed microwave antenna MWA-6 can be mounted simultaneously and connected to the INPUT in turn, depending on the need.

 During the locating procedure the operator might need to keep the antenna in hand to probe objects and hard-to-access places more closely.
-For this the selected antenna can be mounted on the supplied tripod which easily converts to a handle and is connected via the 5m extension cable.
+For this the antenna can be mounted on the supplied tripod which easily converts to a handle.

-When the Delta X systems is used in a fixed position (Guard 24/7 mode) the selected antenna can be mounted on the tripod.
+When the Delta X systems is used in a fixed position (Guard 24/7 mode) the antenna can be mounted on the tripod.